 Rain Farm Game & Lodge (Ballito)

-A wildlife sanctuary that specialises in luxury getaways, Rain Farm Game Lodge also offers picnics for day visitors at a rate of R260 per adult.
-The offering includes bread and crackers, hummus, tomato relish and either chicken-liver pâté or cream cheese, vegetable crudites, cheeses, cold meats, chocolate brownies and soft drink of your choice.
-For an extra fee you can add on the likes of butternut-and-beetroot salad, salmon and cream cheese sandwiches; crumbed mushrooms, strawberries and sparkling wine.
+A wildlife sanctuary that specialises in luxury getaways, Rain Farm Game Lodge offers picnics for day visitors at a rate of R520 per couple or R680 for a game drive and picnic per couple.
+The offering includes bread and crackers, hummus, tomato relish and either chicken-liver pâté or cream cheese, vegetable crudités, cheeses, cold meats, chocolate brownies and soft drink of your choice.
+For an extra fee, add on the likes of butternut-and-beetroot salad, salmon and cream-cheese sandwiches, crumbed mushrooms, strawberries and sparkling wine.

 Swissland Cheese (Balgowan)

 This wonderful cheese farm has long been a popular picnic destination.
 The garden picnic offering takes place on the first Sunday of every month and includes live musical entertainment.
-As for the picnic basket, head to the farm shop to stock your own basket.
+As for the picnic basket, head to the farm shop to stock your own basket on a variety of cheeses, meats, biscuits and preserves.
 Customers will also be able to borrow a blanket to lay out on the grass.
 Kiddies are taken care of with zip lines, a sandpit, tree platforms, hopscotch and goat feeding.

 Have we missed your favourite picnic spot in KwaZulu-Natal?
-Let us know in the comments below.
+Let us know in the comments section below.